 Letna Beer Garden

-Once the blues of spending winter in Prague are washed away, Letna Beer Garden fills up with tourists and locals alike, all looking to enjoy a drink among the greenery of Letna Gardens and soak up sweeping vistas of Prague’s historical centre.
+Once the blues of spending winter in Prague are washed away, Letna Beer Garden fills up with tourists and locals alike, all looking to enjoy a drink among the greenery of Letna Park and soak up sweeping vistas of Prague’s historical centre.